deutschebank/fluxnova-docs-manual/content/get-started/quick-start/service-task.md

     name: "Executable Process"
     parent: "get-started-quick-start"
     identifier: "get-started-quick-start-java-service-task"
-    pre: "Learn the basics of handling the Flowave Modeler, learn how to model and configure a fully executable process and learn how to integrate your own business logic."
+    pre: "Learn the basics of handling the Fluxnova Modeler, learn how to model and configure a fully executable process and learn how to integrate your own business logic."

 ---

-In this section, you'll learn how to create your first BPMN 2.0 process with the Flowave Modeler and how to execute automated steps.
-Start by opening up Flowave Modeler.
+In this section, you'll learn how to create your first BPMN 2.0 process with the Fluxnova Modeler and how to execute automated steps.
+Start by opening up Fluxnova Modeler.

 # Create a new BPMN Diagram

-Create a new BPMN diagram by clicking *File > New File > BPMN Diagram (Flowave Platform)*.
+Create a new BPMN diagram by clicking *File > New File > BPMN Diagram (Fluxnova Platform)*.

 {{< img src="../img/modeler-new-bpmn-diagram.png" >}}